LeovanGit/matrix_effect/README.md

-Simple matrix (symbols rain) effect for terminal using ncurses.
+Simple matrix (symbols rain) effect for terminal using ncurses library.

 How to compile: ```g++ -Wall -lncurses matrix.cpp && ./a.out```